arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/image-classification/content.md

 ### Deploy

 Deploying the ML model to your board requires a few simple steps.
 The Edge Impulse® Studio provides an export feature for OpenMV.
-Since the Nicla Vision doesn't have any on-board SRAM we need to bake the machine learning model into the firmware and load it from the flash.
+Since the Nicla Vision does not have any dedicated SRAM chip that would provide enough memory to load the ML model at run time, we need to bake the machine learning model into the firmware and load it from the flash.

 Switch to the deployment section in the menu, select "OpenMV Firmware" under "Configure your deployment" and click "build".
 This will create an OpenMV compatible firmware that includes the machine learning model.
 Unzip the file once it's downloaded.
 The download should start automatically.

 ![The Edge Impulse® Studio has a built-in export function for OpenMV](assets/deployment.png)

 Put the board in bootloader mode and click on the connect symbol in the OpenMV IDE.
 In the dialog select "Load a specific firmware".
-Select `edge_impulse_firmware_arduino_nicla_vision.bin` in the folder that you created while unziping the downloaded file and flash it to the board.
+Select `edge_impulse_firmware_arduino_nicla_vision.bin` in the folder that you created while unzipping the downloaded file and flash it to the board.

 ### Run the Script